Notre Dame Reparations and Compliance Lab

 The Reparations Lab is a component of the Kellogg Institute for International Studies' Policy and Practice Research Labs.
 Led by faculty fellows Diane Desierto, an associate professor of human rights law and global affairs at the Keough School for Global Affairs, and Aníbal Pérez-Liñán, a professor of political science and global affairs who holds a joint appointment in the Department of Political Science and the Keough School, the lab develops and tests methodologies to assess state compliance with reparative orders of international adjudication bodies, such as the Inter-American Court of Human Rights and the World Bank Inspection Panel.
 The project will draw on quantitative and qualitative tools in political science and law to integrate teaching, research, and outreach.

-The Reparations Lab is jointly funded by Kellogg Institute and the Klau Center, and will collaborate with external institutions on three goals:
+The Reparations Lab is jointly funded by Kellogg Institute and the Klau Institute, and will collaborate with external institutions on three goals:

 - Developing a research agenda around compliance with human rights measures